UHDanke/gd_docs/triggers/spawn.md

 #### Time Event

-Makes the Timer with the given Item ID spawn a group, so the spawn uses the Timer's remaps.
+Makes the timer with the given Item ID spawn a group, so the spawn uses the timer's remaps.

 #### Checkpoint